SDITools/statsearchanalyticsr/README.md

 # statsearchanalyticsr

-The goal of statsearchanalyticsr is to create an easy to use library to access STAT Search Analytics data in R for visualization, integration, and analysis.
+The statsearchanalyticsr makes it easy to use [STAT Search Analytics](https://getstat.com) data into R for visualization, integration, and analysis by enabling you to retrieve keyword ranking data in a tidy way.

 ## Installation